terroir

 600 bottles.
 No second vintage guaranteed.

 Hand-numbered.
-Handcrafted Japanese cedar box.
+Handcrafted Japanese gift box.

 RESERVE